-Individual Description Commerci al Launch Research Launch Model Rocket Area High Power Area Model Rocket Area High Power Area Tripoli Senior Member Participate Participate Participate Participate Adult Members of the National Association of Rocketry (NAR only) flying in the US or Canada Participate Participate Commercial Motors Commercial Motors Tripoli Junior members that have completed the Tripoli Mentoring Program training Supervised Supervised Supervised Supervised Non Tripoli members age 18 and over that are students of an accredited educational institution Supervised Supervised Supervised Supervised Non-member Volunteers (only if approved by Prefect, RSO, or Launch Director) Range Duty Range Duty Range Duty Range Duty Children younger than 18 years of age Supervised No Supervised No Invited guests of fliers Supervised No Supervised No Spectator (Non-invited guest) No No No No
+iv.
+Participation / Access Individual Description Commerci ial Launch Research Launch Model Rocket Area High Power Area Model Rocket Area High Power Area Tripoli Senior Member Participate Participate Participate Participate Adult Members of the National Association of Rocketry (NAR only) flying in the US or Canada Participate Participate Commercial Motors Commercial Motors Tripoli Mentoring Program Participants or NAR Jr. L1 Participants Supervised Supervised Supervised Supervised Non Tripoli members, age 18 and over, that are students of an accredited educational institution Supervised Supervised Supervised Supervised Younger than 18 years of age (but not TMP or NAR Junior L1 participants) Supervised No Supervised No Invited guests of fliers Supervised No Supervised No Spectator (Non-invited guest) No No No No

-Note - Supervised means a single Adult Flier can provide direct supervision of up to 5 of the identified individuals.
+Note - Supervised\ means a single Adult Flier can provide direct supervision of up to 5 of the identified individuals.